intruder-detection/frigate-http-api-typescript/README.md

 # Frigate HTTP API for Nodejs

 This is a simple implementation of the Frigate HTTP API using Typescript.
 Each endpoint is strongly typed.
-The entire HTTP API Swagger documentation can be seen in the [Github pages](https://intruder-detection.github.io/frigate-http-api-typescript) of this project.
+The entire HTTP API Swagger documentation can be seen in the [GitHub pages](https://intruder-detection.github.io/frigate-http-api-typescript) of this project.

 ## Install